jexiao8211/CSDS340-Projects/README.md

 ### Maritime Vessel Movement Clustering
 > Collaboration with Lam Nguyen
 >
 > Implement clustering algorithms to track movements of different vessels given position reports.
 In other words, predict which vessel each report came from, given multiple reports from each vessel over time.
+Kmeans, agglomerative clustering, DBSCAN, spectral clustering, and ST-DBSCAN (spatial-temporal DBSCAN) were all tested, with ST-DBSCAN being the most effective.